pnp/blog/content/post/produce-dataverse-table-schema-documentation-from-metadata-spreadsheet/index.md

 ---

-# Creating the Metadata Spreadsheet
+## Creating the Metadata spreadsheet

 The **Metadata Document Generator** an [XrmToolBox](https://www.xrmtoolbox.com/) tool that exports Dataverse schema / metadata to Excel spreadsheets or Word documents.